MechanicalCoderX/Tonys-Onvf-RTSP-Server/README.md

 > * **Virtualization Requirement**: If you are running this server inside a Virtual Machine (ESXi, Proxmox, VirtualBox, etc.), you **MUST enable Promiscuous Mode** on the network interface and port group for `macvlan` (Virtual NIC) to function correctly.
 > * **Transcoding Alert**: Enabling live transcoding is **extremely resource-intensive** (high CPU usage) and is **not recommended** for multiple cameras unless strictly required for codec compatibility.
 > * **Manual Restart**: It is recommended to **manually restart the server** after adding or updating custom network settings (IP/MAC) to ensure clean initialization.
+> * **Manual Adoption**: You must perform a **manual adoption** of each camera within the UniFi Protect application using the ONVIF IP and credentials provided by this server.

 ## 🌟 Key Features
 - **NVR Compatibility**: Specifically optimized for UniFi Protect, providing the unique MAC addresses and Serial Numbers required for seamless integration.